icons8/lunacy-docs/docs/faq.md

 Later on, if you decide not to update to further beta versions, selec **Help** > **About** and clear the **Check for Beta Updates** checkbox.

-### Objects and images on the canvas are stretching and/or flickering when scrolling and zooming
+### Why are layers and images on the canvas stretching and flickering when I scroll and zoom?

 This is a known issue that typically occurs on Windows 10 computers with Intel CPUs and specific video card models (for example, the GeForce RTX 20 Series).